Errorsprngtrap/restdeluxe/RestGame/Untitled/Science.md

-	white bone : nothing to say about dark blue bone : when it touch a player the player freeze for 0.5 sec red bone : explode on impact with anything (sans included and it will damage sans) reminder you need to fix blue bone not hitting when you stand still
+	white bone : nothing to say about dark blue bone : when it touch a player the player freeze for 0.5 sec red bone : explode on impact with anything (sans included and it will damage sans)

 - [x] Blaster : Spawn 2 Blaster that fire justice bullet very quickly for 3 sec (1 chance out of 4 that the blaster explode (the explosion will damage sans))

 - [x] Bomb : spawn 5 bomb from the sky that will fal